-Being that the complication of DVT following joint replacement surgery can lead to a fatal pulmonary embolism (PE), it’s understandable to wonder what indeed comprises the best effective prevention.
+The complication of DVT following joint replacement surgery can lead to a fatal pulmonary embolism.

 “There are several options available to reduce the risk of DVT/PE including a combination of pharmacologic agents (blood thinners), sequential compression devices worn on the outside of the legs or feet, and rapid mobilization postoperatively,” says Dr. Fisher.